marcofugaro/ccapture.js/README.md

 **Note**: you don't need to `.stop()` in order to `.save()`.
 Call `capturer.save()` anytime you want to get a download up to that moment.

-#### Limitations ####
+### Limitations

 CCapture.js only works on browsers that have a `canvas implementation.

 **WebM Writer** current version only works on a browser that supports the image/webp format.
-Exporting video is basically Chrome-only for now :( If you want to help to make it Firefox, Opera or even Internet Explorer compatible, please do!
+So it doesn't work in Safari or Internet Explorer.

 **gif.js** has some performance limitations, be careful if capturing a lot of frames.